fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

 2. Setup
 2.1 create the virtual environment
 2.2 install the dependencies
-In this repository, we use `pytest` to test c0de.
+- In this repository, we use `pytest` to test c0de.
 You need to use `pip install pytest` to install it in advance.
+- In the

 ## 3. Step by step guide:
 ### 3.1 Details about the code contained in the repository